keepforever/code-snip/README.md

 # Welcome to Snip Snarf!
-### Designed to help you be a faster developer.
+## Designed to help you be a faster developer.

-# The NERP Stack:
+## The NERP Stack:
-## Node, Express, React, Prisma(SQL Database wrapped in Prisma's GraphQL service)
+### Node, Express, React, Prisma(SQL Database wrapped in Prisma's GraphQL service)

-#### client - React, Apollo, material-ui, styled-components, Redux, Formik/Yup
+### client - React, Apollo, material-ui, styled-components, Redux, Formik/Yup
-#### server - graphql-yoga, prisma-bindings, code:
+### server - graphql-yoga, prisma-bindings, code:
 ### https://github.com/keepforever/code-snip-server
-#### database - Prisma hosted GraphQL wrapped SQL relational Database
+### database - Prisma hosted GraphQL wrapped SQL relational Database
 ### https://www.prisma.io/

 ### Try the Demo!: www.snipsnarf.com
-#### (note, because this is in constant development and hosted on free services, it's not quite intended to be something the world at large can depend on, i.e. I Sometimes still wipe the database when I want to update the data model)
+### (note, because this is in constant development and hosted on free services, it's not quite intended to be something the world at large can depend on, i.e. I Sometimes still wipe the database when I want to update the data model.

-#### (note: this project is currently hosted on the free tier sever services and, as a result, is subject to some spotty performance.
 If you encounter a hiccup, just refresh the page.)

-#### This application was designed with the Full Stack Developer in mind.
+### This application was designed with the Full Stack Developer in mind.
 Specifically, a developer, like myself, with a broad, diverse set of interests that always wants to try new technologies and adopt newly discovered best practices.

-#### The motivation for this project stems from an engineering credo coined by one of the 20th centuries most influential scientists:
+### The motivation for this project stems from an engineering credo coined by one of the 20th centuries most influential scientists:

 ### “Never memorize something that you can look up.” - Albert Einstein

-#### Having obtained a B.S. in Mechanical Engineering, one common feature of examinations was the ability to have a 'cheat sheet' on hand for applicable equations and formulas.
+### Having obtained a B.S. in Mechanical Engineering, one common feature of examinations was the ability to have a 'cheat sheet' on hand for applicable equations and formulas.
 I consistently found myself digging into past projects for small bits of code I couldn't remember the precise syntax of.
 The process of opening a code editor and hunting through folders/files for small bits of code takes time and I wanted to start cataloging the code which I found myself hunting for.
 Time is money.

 ## How Snip Snarf is intended to be used:

-#### The basic architecture is simple.
+### The basic architecture is simple.
 The 'Your Snips' page library of snips, an 'Add Snip' page, and a 'Search Snip' page.
 All of which function exactly how you would expect.

-#### The one feature that makes this program unique is the display of the metadata that you have the option to decorate each snippet you add to your library.
+### The one feature that makes this program unique is the display of the metadata that you have the option to decorate each snippet you add to your library.
 When the application spins up, it takes every word entered for a snippet, code, name, keywords, etc. and creates a 'word soup' array, which is then used by a rudimentary searching algorithm I wrote to scan each word for exact or partial matches and displays the relevant snips.

 ## What's Next?

-#### It's obvious that the application is missing some common features you would expect, but, being a portfolio project that is intended to hopefully land me a job, I wanted to get the MVP out the door and deployed to start pointing potential employers too.
+### It's obvious that the application is missing some common features you would expect, but, being a portfolio project that is intended to hopefully land me a job, I wanted to get the MVP out the door and deployed to start pointing potential employers too.
 And, also to actually start using this myself.
 I wanted to get this tool implemented before I began digging into some newer interests, namely React360 (formerly ReactVR) and Tensorflow (Python and JS), so I can begin to catalog and annotate the code I use the most and, ultimately, become a faster developer.

-# Stay Tuned for Updates!
+## Stay Tuned for Updates!

 ## Everything below this line is from the boiler create-react-app README.MD
 <hr>